salar90/better-rtl-support/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fix a bug where fonts did not load on some installs

 = 2.0 =
 * Switch from Iransans to Vazirmatn free font
 * Updated Hueman social network display